AnnDing/AnnDing.github.io/index.md

 ---

 I am a fourth-year Ph.D student at the department of computer science, the University of Chicago.
-I am working with [Prof. Kevin Gimpel](https://ttic.uchicago.edu/~kgimpel/) on Natural Language Processing.
-Prior to that, My research was mainly focused on computer system and computer architecture.
+I am working with [Prof. Kevin Gimpel](https://ttic.uchicago.edu/~kgimpel/) on Natural Language Processing, Machine Learning, and Deep Learning.
+Prior to that, My research was mainly focused on Computer System and Computer Architecture.

 # Publication